-NAMI Glendale offers an array of education courses for individuals coping with their own mental illness as well as for their family members, friends, loved ones, and supporters.
-As you scroll down this page, you will find information on our two flagship programs NAMI Family to Family / NAMI de Familia and NAMI Peer to Peer, as well as NAMI Basics and NAMI Family & Friends.
-Subscribe to our newsletter to get regular updates about upcoming classes.
+NAMI Glendale offers an array of education courses for individuals coping with their own mental illness, as well as for their family members, caregivers, partners/spouses, and friends.
+Subscribe to our mailing list to get regular updates about upcoming classes.
 If you have questions regarding our classes, contact our Education Coordinator Sylvia Gil at firstname.lastname@example.org

 UPCOMING CLASSES (all held virtually due to COVID)

 Family-to-Family: each Thursday from 6:30-9:00 PM PST, beginning January 14 and ending March 4, 2021.
 Complete your application today!

 Peer-to-Peer: each Friday from 5:30-7:30 PT PST, beginning February 19 and ending April 9, 2021.
 Complete your application today!